Correlational Tractography & Connectometry

 Step C3a: Load demographics

-Prepare a comma-separated values (CSV) file that records any variables you would like to include in the regression model.
+The demographic file can be space-separated, tab-separated (.tsv), or comma-separated values (.csv)(recommended).
+The file should record any variables you would like to include in the regression model.
 The first row should be the name of the scalar values.
 The second row is the value for the first subject, and the rest follows.
 If there is any missing data, leave the field empty.
 DSI Studio will ignore subjects with missing data.
+You can supply only a subset of demographics or a demographics that contains additional subject information (available after the 8/21/2023 version).
+DSI Studio will match the first row of the demographic with the subject name in the database.

 Click on the button labeled “open subjects demographics”.
 Load the text file that records all the scalar values that will be included in the regression model.

-There are several tips in choosing the variables in the model:
+There are several tips for choosing the variables in the model:

-*TIPS: *If you have multiple study variables, including too many of them in the model may lead to over-fitting unless you have enough sample size.
-Otherwise, include basic variables like the sex and age with the one study variable at a time.
+TIPS If you have multiple study variables, including too many of them in the model may lead to over-fitting unless you have enough sample size.
+Otherwise, include basic variables like sex and age with one study variable at a time.

 Step C3c: Study variable

-Choose the target variable to study, and DSI Studio will find any tracks correlated with this variable.
+Choose the target variable to study, and DSI Studio will find any tracks with diffusion metrics correlated with this variable.
 The effect of other covariates selected in C3b will be regressed out.

-If your data are from a longitudinal study and want to look at longitudinal differences after considering variables selected in the previous step, choose “Intercept”.
+If your data are from a longitudinal study and want to look at longitudinal differences after considering variables selected in the previous step, choose “Longitudinal change” as the study variable.
+If your data are from a longitudinal study including controls/patients and want to compare longitudinal differences between controls and patients, after considering variables selected in the previous step, choose the group id of control/patient as the study variable.

 Step C3d: Parameters